Using Trained Checkpoints¶

 det trial download <trial_id> --uuid <uuid-for-checkpoint>

-Finally, the det experiment download
+Finally, the det experiment download command provides a similar experience

-to using the above ExperimentReference
+to using the above ExperimentReference.

 # Download the best checkpoint for a given experiment.